-The Texas Digital Library has not instituted requirements for content preparation or packaging before ingestion of that content into DuraCloud™ @TDL.
+The Texas Digital Library has not instituted requirements for content preparation or packaging before ingestion of that content into DuraCloud™ @TDL and into any of our storage options.
 However, members should consider the following as they prepare to use the service.

-1) Think about documentation, and keep a record of what you have ingested (i.e. a manifest).
+- Think about documentation that describes the content (submission documentation) and keep a record of what you have ingested (i.e. a manifest).

-b) Put a copy of the manifest with the content in DuraCloud™ @TDL and keep a copy outside the system.
+- Put a copy of the manifest or other submission documentation with the content in DuraCloud™ @TDL and keep a copy outside the system.

-3) Think about packaging content for upload to DuraCloud.
+- Think about packaging content for upload to Digital Preservation Storage.

-- ZIP files: .ZIP is an archive file format that supports lossless data compression.
+- ZIP files: .ZIP is a package file format that supports lossless data compression.
 A .ZIP file may contain one or more files or folders that may have been compressed.

-- TAR files: .TAR is a type of archive bitstream often used to collect many files into one larger file, while preserving file system information such as dates and directory structures.
+- TAR files: .TAR is a type of package bitstream often used to collect many files into one larger file, while preserving file system information such as dates and directory structures.
 (More here.)